Skip to content

 Why this even matters

-If you have followed the AI IDE space, you know the trade-off: Cursor / Windsurf are forks of VS Code.
+If you have followed the AI IDE space, you know the trade-off: Cursor and Windsurf are forks of VS Code.
 They are great but they are forks — meaning you lose the rolling stream of Microsoft VS Code updates (the fork has to catch up), some VS Code extensions don’t work the same way, and your editor is now a dependency on a commercial closed-source product.

 Continue.dev is the bet that you can get most of what Cursor offers without the fork.
 Keep your VS Code (or JetBrains) installation, install an extension, configure your API key, work normally.